SkretasLab/ProteoSeeker/README.md

 <p align="justify">We present two ways to run ProteoSeeker through its image.
 Both ways depend on creating a volume or bind-mount and attaching it to the container running based on the image.
 The first way is running ProteoSeeker directly with creating a container.
 The second way is to start a container in interactive mode and then run ProteoSeeker.
 In addition, in either case the volume or bind-mount can be used to provide a tool or database to ProteoSeeker in the container.</p>

 ### 3.4.1 Volume
 <p align="justify">A volume is a directory inside Docker.
 Volumes can be found in the "volumes" directory of your Docker installation (e.g., /var/lib/docker/volumes).
 The data of the volume is stored in the "_data" directory of the volume.
 This data are retained in the volume after the container is stopped or exits, may be used by different containers and are also accessible by the local host.
 Any directory or file placed in the "_data" directory will be accessible from the local host and the container to which is has been added.
-From the **main direcotry** of ProteoSeeker run the Bash script below which performs the following actions:</p>
+From the **main direcotry** of ProteoSeeker run the Bash script with sudo (mandatory) below which performs the following actions:</p>

 1. Creates a Docker volume.
 2. Finds the full path of the Docker volume.